George M. Michaels: New York's abortion law

 With the switch by Michaels, the vote stood 75 to 73, and the Speaker was called to vote, this being a case when the speaker's vote would directly influence the result.
 Speaker Perry Duryea voted also for the law, and it passed by a vote of 76 to 73 in the Assembly.
 Governor Nelson Rockefeller signed the law the next day and the U.S. Supreme Court patterned its ruling in its landmark January 1973 decision Roe v.
 Wade on the New York law.

+Michaels ran for a sixth term of office in 1970.
+The district consisted of two counties, Cortland and Cayuga (Auburn).
+Cortland's population in the 1970 census was 46,000, Cayuga had 77,000.